alranel/cino/README.md

 └── cino.yml
 ```

+Test it now!
+Install [cino-runner](cino-runner) and use it in manual mode, with no server required.

 ### Multi-board tests

 There might be situations where a test involves multiple boards, connected one to each other.
 This is needed for instance when testing communication protocols or any hardware behavior that can be checked with an external probe.
 In this case, the cino.yml file would include multiple entries under the `sketches` key, each one with a subdirectory name: